-Category: State Incentives, Grants and Loans, Energy Grants
+Category: State Incentives, Energy Grants, Grants & Loans

 Making improvements to enhance a building’s energy efficiency has a variety of proven benefits.
 First, there’s the economic impact of dollars saved on utilities and added value to the property.
 Additionally, in saving energy, we also reduce carbon emissions and lessen our dependence on foreign oil.